PKU-Alignment/omnisafe/benchmarks/off-policy/README.md

-# OmniSafe's Mujoco Velocity Benchmark for Off-Policy Algorithms
+# OmniSafe's Safety-Gymnasium Benchmark for Off-Policy Algorithms

-The OmniSafe Mujoco Velocity Benchmark for off-policy algorithms evaluates the effectiveness of OmniSafe's off-policy algorithms across multiple environments from the [Safety-Gymnasium](https://github.com/PKU-Alignment/safety-gymnasium) Mujoco Velocity task suite.
+The OmniSafe Safety-Gymnasium Benchmark for off-policy algorithms evaluates the effectiveness of OmniSafe's off-policy algorithms across multiple environments from the [Safety-Gymnasium](https://github.com/PKU-Alignment/safety-gymnasium) task suite.
 For each supported algorithm and environment, we offer the following:

 - Default hyperparameters used for the benchmark and scripts that enable result replication.
 - Performance comparison with other open-source implementations.